 - When treating broad areas such as the temples, cheeks, or jawline, cannulas are often beneficial.
 However, if the patient has scar tissue created by multiple prior injectable filler treatments or prior facial surgery, needles are able to penetrate through this tough tissue and deliver the product more accurately.

-- There are many patients on whom I use a combination of needles and cannulas.
-I find that having versatility and dexterity with both techniques works well to deliver outstanding results with minimal swelling, bruising, and pain.
+- There are many patients on whom a combination of needles and cannulas are used.
+Having versatility and dexterity with both techniques works well to deliver outstanding results with minimal swelling, bruising, and pain.